Chandu4221/flipkart-affiliate-client/README.md

 ```
 fkClient.doKeywordSearch("mobiles",10).then(function(value){
-		res.send(value); //object with status and bodyContent
+		console.log(value); //object with status, error and body
 });
 ```